armhold/ocarina/README.md

 ## Status

 Ocarina successfully trains and recognizes the 26 letters of the alphabet.
-Once trained, the network accurately recognizes its training set (100%) and also does well (98%?) on recognizing characters with added noise.
+Once trained, the network accurately recognizes its training set and also recognizes characters with added noise.

 I'm still working on how best to organize the neural network (# of hidden nodes, # of outputs, edge weights) to increase the set size to support the full ASCII (and beyond) alphabet.